monicawidmann/monicawidmann.github.io/_pages/data.md

 **Sovereign Debt Litigation**   - Web scraped data that includes all litigation cases brought to US courts between 1976 and 2019.

 <sub>*Please note: Nearly all court cases are taken to the SDNY.
-The Imperial Chinese Bonds are not included in this data set.  </sub>
+The Imperial China Bonds are not included in this data set.  </sub>